Freedom-Club-Sec/Coldwire-python/STRANDLOCK_PROTOCOL.md

 A cryptographically secure random value used for entropy injection, whitening, and rotation.
 Strand nonces are exclusively used for `xChaCha20Poly1305` wrapping encryption.
 Every request contains the next nonce that will be used for the next request.
 Such nonces we call "Strand Nonces".
 Alice and Bob both save each other strand nonces.

 #### Strand Key
 Any key material derived, rotated, or combined from multiple primitives within Strandlock.
 Strand Key is fed to `xChaCha20Poly1305` to "wrap encrypt" everything.
-Applies to PFS, MSGS requests and responses, but not SMP.
-SMP process uses a temporary key simply dubbed "Temporary xChaCha key" or "SMP key"
+Applies to `SMP` (step 3 and onward), `PFS`, `MSGS` requests and responses.

 #### SMP (Socialist Millionaire Protocol)